-This Data Processing Addendum ("DPA” or “Addendum") forms part of the Terms of Service ("Agreement") between BigMarker, LLC ("BigMarker") and the customer entity that is a party to the Agreement ("Customer").
+This Data Processing Addendum ("DPA” or “Addendum") forms part of the Master Subscription Agreement ("MSA") between BigMarker, LLC ("BigMarker") and the customer entity that is a party to the Agreement ("Customer").

 The terms used in this Addendum shall have the meanings set forth in this Addendum.
 Capitalized terms not otherwise defined herein shall have the meaning given to them in the Agreement.
 Except as modified below, the terms of the Agreement shall remain in full force and effect.
 In consideration of the mutual obligations set out herein, the parties hereby agree that the terms and conditions set out below shall be added as an Addendum to the Agreement.
 Except where the context requires otherwise, references in this Addendum to the Agreement are to the Agreement as amended by, and including, this Addendum.

 In this Addendum, the following terms shall have the meanings set out below and cognate terms shall be construed accordingly:

 "Affiliate" means an entity that directly or indirectly Controls, is Controlled by or is under common Control with an entity;

 "Agreement" means BigMarker’s Terms of Service, which govern the provision of the Services to Customer, as such terms may be updated by BigMarker from time to time.

 "Applicable Laws" means (a) European Union or Member State laws with respect to any Company Personal Data in respect of which any Company Group Member is subject to EU Data Protection Laws; and (b) any other applicable law with respect to any Company Personal Data in respect of which any Company Group Member is subject to any other Data Protection Laws;

 "Customer Group Member" means Customer or any Customer Affiliate;